Batch size-invariance for policy optimization: Introduction

 Our key insight is that the ``old'' policy in these methods serves two independent purposes.
 The first purpose is for off-policy corrections, via importance sampling, for which the old policy must be the behavior policy.
 The second purpose is to control the size of policy updates, for which the old policy can be any recent policy, which we call the \textit{proximal policy}.
 It does not matter whether the proximal policy is also the behavior policy; it only matters \textit{how old} the proximal policy is.
 We demonstrate this by running PPO with stale data collected using a policy from multiple iterations ago, which causes performance to quickly degrade unless the proximal policy is decoupled from the behavior policy.

-Our insight allows us to make PPO \textit{batch size-invariant}, meaning that when the batch size is changed, we can preserve behavior, as a function of the number of examples processed, by changing other hyperparameters (as long as the batch size is not too large).
+Our insight allows us to make PPO \textit{batch size-invariant}, meaning that when the batch size is changed, we can preserve behavior, as a function of the number of examples processed, by changing other hyperparameters (as long as the batch size is sufficiently small).
 We achieve this by using an exponentially-weighted moving average (EWMA) of the policy network's weights as the network for the proximal policy.
 Batch size-invariance has been studied many times before (see Section \ref{invariancesgd}), sometimes under the name ``perfect scaling''.
-It is of practical benefit when we wish to increase the batch size to reduce gradient variance, but computational resources such as GPU memory do not allow this.
-In such a situation, we can instead adjust other hyperparameters formulaically, thereby spreading out the increased computational load over time.
+It is of practical benefit because the batch size has a big influence on training, but is often constrained by computational resources such as GPU memory.
+If an algorithm is batch size-invariant, then the batch size may be freely adjusted according to computational constraints, while other hyperparameters are adjusted formulaically to compensate.

 The remainder of the paper is structured as follows.